wail0022/Back_End-Spring-Boot/README.md

 # Doctoral Registration Management Backend

-This is the backend for the Doctoral Registration Management System, designed for the University Abdelmalek Essaâdi.
+This is the Full stack app for managing the registration of doctoral students.
+The app is built using the following technologies:
+- Spring Boot for the backend
+- Angular for the frontend
+- PostgreSQL for the database
+- Docker for containerization
+- pgAdmin for database management
 ## Pre-requisites
 - Docker
 - Docker Compose